Horbenkodev/hugo-blog/content/posts/chatbot-development/index.md

 ---
-title: How to Build a Chatbot for Your Business
+ceoTitle: How to Build a Chatbot for Your Business
+title: "Chatbot Development: How to Build a Great One"
+breadcrumbs: How to Create a Chatbot
+slug: chatbot-development
+draft: false
-publishDate: '2023-08-30T00:00:00Z'
+publishDate: 2023-08-30T00:00:00Z
-authors: []
-description: If you want to have a tool that will help you automate the process of communication with your customers it’s time to learn more about chatbot development.
 image: chatbot.png
 og_image: chatbot_socials.png
+description: If you want to have a tool that will help you automate the process of communication with your customers it’s time to learn more about chatbot development.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - ai-ml-team
 categories:
   - business
+industries: []
+questionary:
+  - question: What is chatbot development?
+    answer: It is a process of building a software application that will be able to simulate and process human conversation.
+Modern solutions are usually powered by AI and can understand natural language in a written and/or oral form.
+They are usually launched by companies with a view to enhancing their customer support services.
+  - question: How much does it cost to develop a chatbot?
+    answer: Project costs can vary based on multiple factors, including the desired complexity of the solution, the tech stack, and the rates of the team that you want to hire.
+The prices for the simplest solutions that are not powered by AI and ML start at $10K but more advanced projects are more expensive.
+To find out the exact cost, you can contact our team and ask for estimates.
 ---
 After the introduction of **ChatGPT** by OpenAI in November 2022, it may seem that absolutely anyone is talking about artificial intelligence today.
 But while some people are expressing their concerns about the risks of losing jobs because of AI, others are looking for ways to use the capacities of AI in their own interests.
 AI and ML are technologies that have enormous potential to change the world, including the business landscape.
 We strongly believe that modern companies shouldn't lose their chance to lead the market competition by using the new opportunities that advanced solutions can offer.